 Track: Party Don’t Stop

-This is arguably one of the biggest hits of these past 2 years.
-These Kids went rose really high… really fast and brought in some new life to the industry during their short claim to fame.
+This is arguably one of the biggest hits of these past two years.
+These kids went really high and brought in some new life to the industry during their short time of fame.